-I'm a freelance journalist, based in Toronto.
-I write stories about how technology and science shape culture, business, and politics.
+I write stories about how technology and science shape culture, business, and law.

-I've worked on investigations with reporters at The Globe and Mail and CBC News, and had stories published by Hazlitt, The Walrus, The Atlantic, Vocativ, Atlas Obscura, Fast Company, Ars Technica, and The Toronto Star.
+Some places you can find my work: Bloomberg Businessweek, The Globe and Mail, CBC News, Hazlitt, The Walrus, The Atlantic, Vocativ, Atlas Obscura, Fast Company, and Ars Technica, amongst others.

 I've written about the fascinating science of dead pigs and dead whales, traced the history of ransomware, investigated smartphone maker BlackBerry's handling of requests for user data, exposed surveillance technology used by Canadian police, asked the navy about its secret underwater microphones, interviewed undersea drone operators looking for work, talked to tech companies helping you talk to your tech, and was nominated for a Canadian National Magazine Award in 2013.